akhst7/An-immunophenotype-coupled_transcriptomic_atlas_of-human_hematopoietic_progenitors/Preparation for Data Preprocessing of the CITE-Seq Transcriptome.md

-# IntroductionPreparation for CITE-Seq Transcriptome Data Preprocessing
+# Preparation for CITE-Seq and Single Cell Transcriptome Data Preprocessing
+## Importing H5 Data and Creating a Seurat Objects